Seed Banks: Re-sowing paradise

 While individuals have always saved seeds, with global warming and with so many plant species now threatened, seed banks have become a strategy to preserve biodiversity.
 Seed banks might be low-tech operations run out of an individual's home, or high-tech facilities dug into the Norwegian permafrost.
 The orientation of these collections might vary (a seed "bank" or a seed "sanctuary") but the impulse is the same — to guard these potentially vibrant objects against extinction.

 Maria Zytaruk is Associate Professor of English at the University of Calgary.
 Her research focuses on the history of collecting and the material culture of science.
+She explores how preserving seeds reflects the deepest of human fears and hopes, whether it's done in a high-tech seed bank in Britain, or a simple storage closet lined with jars at a convent in Kingston.

 Guests in this episode: